thegetty/quire-docs/content/documentation/fundamentals.md

     item_description:
 ```

-Note too, that indentations matter in YAML.
-If any of the items above were indented even just one space more or less from where they are, the YAML would not be formatted correctly and the Quire preview and output functions would not work.
+Note that indentations matter in YAML.
+If any of the items above were indented even just one space more or less from where they are, the YAML would not be formatted correctly, and the Quire preview and output functions would not work.
 YAML items and list items should always line up with one another.

 {{< q-class "box warning" >}}
 - Improperly formatted YAML can temporarily break Quire functionality.
 Copy and paste your YAML blocks into a validator like the [Code Beautify YAML validator](https://codebeautify.org/yaml-validator) to make sure there aren’t any hidden errors.